 Race and Cultural Landscapes: A Conversation With Elizabeth Kryder-Reid

-Editor’s note: ‘Race and Cultural Landscapes’ is a series of one-on-one conversations with thought-leaders around the nation about how issues of race and history are represented and evoked in cultural landscapes.
+Editor’s note: ‘Race and Cultural Landscapes’ is a series of one-on-one conversations with thought-leaders around the nation about how issues of race and history are represented and evoked in cultural landscapes (see Part 2).
 The aim of the series is to shed light on these complex and often controversial issues via thoughtful questions and dialogue.
 In this first conversation in the series, Dr. Elizabeth Kryder-Reid talks with TCLF about the polarizing nature of the California mission landscapes.
 Her recent book, California Mission Landscapes: Race, Memory, and the Politics of Heritage (University of Minnesota Press, 2016), traces the history of the landscapes and investigates their role as deeply ideological spaces that have largely masked the consequences of colonialism.

 Can you begin by giving us a thumbnail history of the California missions?

 The mission story is often told as a classic rise, collapse, and rebirth narrative—the 21 Alta California missions founded by Franciscans in the name of the Spanish crown, beginning in 1769 with the first mission in San Diego and ending with the last one just north of San Francisco in 1823.
 The missions were intended both to “civilize” the Indigenous peoples and to claim the land for Spain.
 Following Mexican independence, and ultimately secularization in 1833, most missions began to decay physically in the face of earthquakes, erosion, and without the Native people’s labor to maintain them.
 After California became an American territory and then a state, the missions were returned to the Catholic Church in 1865 and began to be restored or reconstructed, often with quite romanticized visions of colonial times.